NickJongens/PowDocker/README.md

 # PSDocker
-Experience the power of 'PSDocker': PowerShell and Docker, seamlessly combined for script automation using supervisord for a continuously running script 🚀
+Experience the power of **PSDocker**: PowerShell and Docker, seamlessly combined for script automation using supervisord for a continuously running script 🚀
 Looking to run your favorite PowerShell scripts seamlessly within Docker containers on a Linux kernel, not as Windows container?
 Want to be able to put a powershell script in a kubernetes cluster?

 With 'PSDocker,' you can achieve continuous PowerShell automation, harnessing the flexibility and scalability of Docker.